nicola-gigante/bitvector/README.md

 The library is header-only, so you don't need to compile anything in order to use it, just #include "bitvector.h" and use the class.

-The data structure couldn't be more easy to use.
+The data structure couldn't be easier to use.
 It features a container-like interface so you can use it more or less like a vector.
 The maximum capacity has to be set in advance, from the constructor.
 An optional second parameter to the constructor let you change the width (in bits) of the internal nodes of the